Network Policy Server Best Practices

 Following are the best practices for reducing security issues.

-Use Remote Desktop Services to access the NPS server.
+Use Remote Desktop Services to access the NPS.
 When you use Remote Desktop Services, data is not sent between client and server.
 Only the user interface of the server (for example, the operating system desktop and NPS console image) is sent to the Remote Desktop Services client, which is named Remote Desktop Connection in Windows® 10.
 The client sends keyboard and mouse input, which is processed locally by the server that has Remote Desktop Services enabled.
 When Remote Desktop Services users log on, they can view only their individual client sessions, which are managed by the server and are independent of each other.
 In addition, Remote Desktop Connection provides 128-bit encryption between client and server.

 Use Internet Protocol security (IPsec) to encrypt confidential data.
-You can use IPsec to encrypt communication between the NPS server and the remote client computer that you are using to administer NPS.
+You can use IPsec to encrypt communication between the NPS and the remote client computer that you are using to administer NPS.
 To administer the server remotely, you can install the Remote Server Administration Tools for Windows 10 on the client computer.
-After installation, use the Microsoft Management Console (MMC) to add the NPS server snap-in to the console.
+After installation, use the Microsoft Management Console (MMC) to add the NPS snap-in to the console.

 You can install Remote Server Administration Tools for Windows 10 only on the full release of Windows 10 Professional or Windows 10 Enterprise.